skykhs3/skykhs3.github.io/_posts/2024-10-31-retrospective-new-ara.md

 </div>

 - **Login Logic**: Integrate KAIST SSO authentication so that only KAIST students can log in.
-- **Post Viewing**: Users should be able to view posts organized by boards
+- **Post Viewing**: Users should be able to view posts organized by board.

 - **Post Creation and Editing**: Users can add and edit posts in HTML format, with support for attachments.
 - **Comments**: Enable users to comment on posts.

 - **Multilingual Design**: The interface should support both English and Korean.

-## 2. Why did I choose Flutter to implement a mobile app.
+## 2. Why did I choose Flutter to implement a mobile app?

 ### 2.1 Pros